nasa/ow_simulator/ow_lander/README.md

 then call the service.

 ### MoveIt Setup Assistant
-The moveit setup assistant can now be easily run using the command:
+The moveit setup assistant can now be easily launched using the command:
 ```bash
 roslaunch ow_lander setup_assistant.launch
 ```

-There are different reasons why would you may want to re-run the setup assistant:
+There are different reasons why you may need to re-run the setup assistant:
 * Update the links collision matrix: this should be reconfigured again whenever links count, their shape or size changes or there was a change in the number of joints or their types.